andreagemelli/doc2graph/README.md

 python -m spacy download en_core_web_sm
 ```

-## Preprocessing settings
+## Settings
-The project can be customized either changing directly config yaml files or providing these flags when calling `src/main.py`.
+The project can be customized either changing directly `configs/base.yaml` file or providing these flags when calling `src/main.py`.
  - --add_embs: True / False (to add textual features to graph nodes)
  - --add_eweights:True / False (to add layout features to graph edges)
  - --add_visual: True / False (to add visual features to graph nodes)
  - --edge_type: (string) fully, knn or visibility to change the kind of connectivity
  - --src_data: (string) FUNSD, NAF, SANKET or CUSTOM
  - --src_type: (string) img, pdf if src_data is CUSTOM

+Change directly `configs/train.yaml` for training settings or create your own model copying `configs/models/gcn.yaml`.

 ## Training
 1. To download data and init project,